List of Intercity-Express lines in Germany: 10

-From Monday to Saturday, ICE 832/841 run from/to Hanover via Bremen to Oldenburg.
-Nienburg (Weser) is only served towards Oldenburg.
-During the night from Sunday to Monday, ICE 850 runs from Berlin to Oldenburg.

 11

-Line 11 runs from Hamburg via Berlin and Frankfurt to Munich.
-The services run over the Erfurt–Leipzig/Halle high-speed railway between Leipzig and Erfurt and the Mannheim–Stuttgart high-speed railway between Mannheim and Stuttgart.
+Line 11 runs from Berlin and Frankfurt to Munich, utilising the Erfurt–Leipzig/Halle high-speed railway between Leipzig and Erfurt and the Mannheim–Stuttgart high-speed railway between Mannheim and Stuttgart.
 The section from Berlin to Munich is served every two hours.
 Some trains start or end in Hamburg-Altona.
 The trains starting in Berlin start in Berlin-Gesundbrunnen or Berlin Hauptbahnhof.
+Once a day, a train continues to Innsbruck.
+Since December 2022, the line has run via the Wendlingen–Ulm high-speed railway.

 At 8:45 pm on Sunday evening, ICE 990 leaves Munich Hauptbahnhof and runs via Ulm, Stuttgart, Frankfurt and Hanover to Hamburg Hauptbahnhof, which it reaches around 6:00 in the morning.
 This ICE does not run from Fulda over the high-speed line to Hanover, but first via Bad Hersfeld and only from Göttingen on the high-speed line.
 On other days of the week this service ends in Frankfurt.

 Furthermore, ICE 991 runs from Mondays to Fridays from Wiesbaden via Mainz, Mannheim and Stuttgart to Munich.

 On some days another night ICE is added from Munich to Berlin with the following route:

 12

 Services on the line run every two hours from Berlin via Brunswick, Kassel, Frankfurt and Mannheim to Switzerland.
 From Karlsruhe, it runs on parts of the unfinished Karlsruhe–Basel high-speed railway.
-Trains run via Basel to Interlaken three times a day.
+Trains run via Basel to Interlaken three times a day and some trains run from Basel to Zürich.

 Line 12 overlaps with line 13 every hour between Berlin and Fulda, and line 43 between Mannheim and Basel.

 Monday to Friday, the last northbound train is the ICE 272 from Göttingen to Hamburg-Altona, where it arrives at 2:00 a.m.